radhofan/gluetest/README.md

 ## Setting up GraalVM and GraalPython

-## NOTE: THIS REPO IS INTENDED AS A REPRODUCIBLE PAPER EXPERIMENT AND HENCE HAS MORE EXTRA INSTRUCTIONS FOR SET UP THAN THE ORIGINAL REPO
-## REPRODUCE THIS REPO IN TROVI VIA THIS LINK:
-## ORIGINAL REPO LINK:
-# GlueTest: Testing Code Translation via Language Interoperability

 This is an artifact for the paper, "GlueTest: Testing Code Translation via Language Interoperability" presented at ICSME 2024 NIER.
 It contains the following directories:

 1. `commons-cli` and `commons-csv`: original Commons CLI and CSV source code and tests